apache/hudi/hudi-kafka-connect/README.md

 * See the License for the specific language governing permissions and -->

-# Quick Start guide for Kafka Connect Sink for Hudi
+# Quick Start (demo) guide for Kafka Connect Sink for Hudi

 This repo contains a sample project that can be used to start off your own source connector for Kafka Connect.